 Since beginning of 2019, the originally microwave centered activity expanded.
 Representatives of ADVA, Ceragon, Deutsche Telekom, Ericsson, Huawei, Infinera, Nokia, Telefonica and SIAE Microelletronica are commonly elaborating further information models, which will also be used for routers.

-Information models for buffering, dropping, scheduling, Ethernet PHY, Ethernet MAC, VLAN Bridges, IP interfaces, Layer 3 VPNs and QoS profiles are already described will be applied in forthcoming SDN pilots and proof of concepts.
+Information models for buffering, dropping, scheduling, Ethernet PHY, Ethernet MAC, VLAN Bridges, IP interfaces, Layer 3 VPNs and QoS profiles are already described and will be applied in forthcoming Joint 5G-xhaul SDN Pilot.

 In addition, the DMIP (Device Management Interface Profile) sub-project at ONF published TR-545 v1.0, for unifying semantics and behavior of the Netconf based southbound interface of the SDN controller.
 This assures truly vendor-agnostic management interfaces, which are meanwhile applied by several commercially available software tools and applications.